Thank you for your interest.

 Figure 3 shows the distribution of sentence year for the current population of serving individuals.

-Caption.
-Data were sourced from IDOC’s public report on prison population as of June 30, 2017.
+This data is from IDOC’s public report on prison population as of December 31, 2020.

-Caption.
-Data were sourced from IDOC’s public report on prison population as of June 30, 2017.
-Figure does not include sentenced individuals who have left IDOC custody as of June 30, 2017.
+This data is from IDOC’s public report on prison population as of December 31, 2020.
+The data does not include sentenced individuals left IDOC custody as of December 31, 2020.

-Caption.
-Data were sourced from IDOC’s public report on prison population as of June 30, 2017.
-Sentence lengths assumed earliest possible release due to good time and truth-in-sentencing modifications (e.g. an individual with a 90-year, day-for-day sentence was reported as having a sentence length of 45 years).
+This data is from IDOC’s report on its prison population as of December 31, 2020.
+For the sentence length, we assumed the earliest possible release due to good time and truth-in-sentencing modifications (e.g. an individual with a 90-year, day-for-day sentence was reported as having a sentence length of 45 years).

-Because they enter younger, those serving youth life or de facto life sentences will tend to serve longer sentences than older adults sentenced for the same offense, despite the diminished culpability of youthfulness.
+Because they enter at a younger age, people serving youth life or de facto life sentences tend to serve longer sentences than older adults sentenced for the same offenses, despite the diminished culpability of youthfulness.

-Data were sourced from the Illinois Department of Corrections (IDOC) records dated June 30, 2017.
+Restore Justice sourced this data from Illinois Department of Corrections (IDOC) records dated December 30, 2020.

 To determine the target subset of individuals, Restore Justice identified individuals who were (1) taken into IDOC custody before age 26 and (2) sentenced to life OR a term of 40 years or more after accounting for possible earned time and truth-in-sentencing modifications.
-For example, an individual who entered IDOC custody at age 22 to serve a 60 year sentence under a day-for-day program would NOT be included in our analysis, while an individual sentenced at age 24 to serve 45 years under a 100% truth-in-sentencing program would.
+For example, an individual who entered IDOC custody at age 22 to serve a 60-year sentence under a day-for-day program would NOT be included in our analysis, while an individual sentenced at age 24 to serve 45 years under a 100 percent truth-in-sentencing program would.

-Analysis reflects prison population as of June 30, 2017.
+The analysis reflects Illinois’s state prison population as of December 30, 2020.
 Individuals who meet the criteria for extreme youth sentencing may have left or entered IDOC custody since the time of analysis.
+Individuals who meet the criteria may have also passed away since the time of the analysis.